vespa-engine/blog/_posts/2023-02-03-improving-text-ranking-with-few-shot-prompting.md

 queries](https://github.com/vespa-cloud/cord-19-search/blob/main/trec-covid-queries.tsv)
 and the consistency-checked training data ([trec_covid_train_data_k1.parquet](https://data.vespa.oath.cloud/sample-apps-data/trec_covid_train_data_k1.parquet)).
-The training data includes the zero-shot scores, the title, and the query contextual summarization of the abstract.
+The training data includes the zero-shot scores, the consistenty checked query, the document title, and the query contextual summarization of the abstract.
 The end-to-end Vespa application is also [open-sourced](https://github.com/vespa-cloud/cord-19-search).

-In future work, we’ll look at how generative models can be used for re-ranking, summarization, and generative question answering.
+In future work, we’ll look at how generative models can be used for re-ranking, summarization, and generative question answering with Vespa.

-Improving retrieval effectiveness is step one in improving the overall effectiveness of any retrieval-augmented system.
+Regardless, improving retrieval quality is step one in improving the overall effectiveness of any retrieval-augmented system.

 ## References